Antimony-Element

 Naming and History

-The name antimony comes from the two Greek words “anti” and “monos” which literally means “not alone”.
+The name antimony comes from the two Greek words “anti” and “monos” which means “not alone”.
 This was named because antimony is rarely found as a free element.
-It most of the time occurs in a combined form with copper, silver, lead, etc.
+Most of the time it occurs in a combined form with copper, silver, lead, etc.

-Antimony is known to man since ancient times.
+Antimony has been known to man since ancient times.
 There was a discovery of an antimony vase in Paris almost 5000 years old.
 Egyptians used antimony sulphide in their cosmetics.
 The black color of mineral stibnite was used as Mascara or eyeliner.

 Roman author Pliny